dshanske/simple-location/README.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### Version 3.0.3 ###
+	* Add support for queries and permalinks to show location enabled posts
+	* Use built-in WP timezone list generation code
+	* Fix error with private setting
+	* Put in check for improperly timezone setting to avoid exception error

 ### Version 3.0.2 ###
 	* Continuing to iterate based on initial feedback to 3.0.0